-The MLat position of the AE in the daytime sector correlates with three other indices: ASYM/H, AL, and IndN.
-The AE shifts with increasing disturbances toward lower latitudes: the WE from 72° to 66° , and the EE from 70° to 57° (Fig. 4b-d).
-The largest correlations of MLat are found with the
+- 690 The MLat position of the AE in the daytime sector correlates with three other indices: ASYM/H AsyH, AL, and IndN.
+The AE shifts with increasing disturbances toward lower latitudes: the WE from 72° to 66°, and the EE from 70° to 57° (Fig. 4b-d).
+The largest correlations of MLat are found with the IndN coupling function (WE, r = -0.74), the smallest values for ASYM/H AsyH (EE, r = -0.49).
+IndN is proportional to the amount of opened magnetic flux per unit time in the polar - 695 cap, which in turn affects the current systems.

-- 550 IndN coupling function (WE, r = -0.74), the smallest values for ASYM/H (EE, r = -0.49).
-These three indices characterize the large-scale current systems, the magnetic fields of which influence the magnetic field configuration of the dayside sector.
+These three AL and AsyH indices characterize the large-scale current systems, the magnetic fields of which influence the magnetic field configuration of the dayside sector.
 It should be noted that there are tendencies for the WE to be located during daytime hours a few degrees more poleward than the EE.
-These tendencies are clearly visible with regard to the MLat(EE and WE) positions and their relation to ASYM/H - and IndN (Fig. 4b and d).
-The constant term A is in the case of ASYM/H 3.8° larger for the WE than for the EE, and 1.9° in the case of the solar wind coupling function IndN.
+These tendencies are clearly visible with regard to the MLat(EE and WE) positions and their

+700 relation to ASYM/H AsyH and IndN (Fig. 4b and d).
+The constant term A is in the case of ASYM/H AsyH 3.8° larger for the WE than for the EE, and 1.9° in the case of the solar wind coupling function IndN.

 The correlation coefficients for the Hall current with the IMF By vector component and its magnitude is low (not shown).
-A significant correlation coefficient |r| > 0.49 is achieved in the daytime sector only for the MLat positions of the electrojets, while the correlation with the current densities is minimal.
+A significant correlation coefficient |r| > 0.49 is achieved in the daytime

+705 sector only for the MLat positions of the electrojets, while the correlation with the current densities is minimal for all indices.
 The electrojets can be both westward and eastward.
-The EE can be observed for very intense disturbances - during the storm period down to MLat~57°.
+The EE can be observed for very intense disturbances during the storm period down to MLat~57°.